-- The Roundtable will meet up to quarterly, but more or less frequently as the need arises, and avoiding fire season - Meetings will be ideally in-person, but may also take place by conference/video call - Participation in meetings may take place via conference call or web-meeting - Meeting dates, times and locations will be convenient to the majority of the members - FBC staff will arrange a meeting venue, refreshments, and lunch if the meeting occurs over the lunch hour. - FBC staff will prepare and distribute the agenda and relevant meeting materials at least one week before a meeting, and prepare a meeting summary within one week of a meeting. - FBC staff will arrange for guest presentations as needed. - FBC staff will support funding applications as needed.
+- The Roundtable will meet at minimum twice per year - Meetings will be ideally in-person, but may also take place virtually - Participation in meetings may take place via conference call or web-meeting - Meeting dates, times and locations will be convenient to the majority of the members - FBC staff or contractor will arrange a meeting venue, refreshments, and lunch if the meeting occurs over the lunch hour. - FBC staff or contractor will prepare and distribute the agenda and relevant meeting materials at least one week before a meeting, and prepare a meeting summary within one week of a meeting. - FBC staff or contractor will arrange for guest presentations as needed. - FBC staff or contractor will support funding applications as needed.